 The NCA LSI websites is a work in progress.
 This is a website for the LSI community.
 Our goal is to disseminate information about LSI for communication and related fields.
 If you have suggestions for organization, content, or whatever else, please contact the LSI Information Officer/webmaster.
 All suggestions are welcome and invited!

-- What piece was inspirational to you as an LSI scholar and researcher?
+- What LSI pieces of writing have inspirational to you as a researcher?

 For older entries, see the Spotlight Archive